-Fences provide us privacy and has many functions.
+Fences provide us privacy and have many functions.
 They are great to protect your gardens from prowling paws and frolicking feet.
-It is also create advantageous micro-climates in your gardens, creating sun pockets or shaddy edges where different plants can nestle comfortably.
+It is also created advantageous micro-climates in your gardens, creating sun pockets or shady edges where different plants can nestle comfortably.
 While many people opt for new-fangled fencing options, the living fence has a lot of possibilities that others don’t.

 Living fences will block wind, which helps in maintaining soil moistness and preventing soil erosion.
-It is last much longer, possibly hundreds of years and they can enhance the beauty of your landscape.
-If you think that you are in to the living fence, check out these 8 living fence ideas to beautify your outdoor space below.
+It lasts much longer, possibly hundreds of years and it can enhance the beauty of your landscape.
+If you think that you are into the living fence, check out these 8 living fence ideas to beautify your outdoor space below.

 1. Cactus Living Fence

 For a green privacy wall, consider a centuries-old Mexican method: a cactus fence.

 2. Lilac Living Fence

 Spacing of lilacs in a hedge depends on the lilac types used, their growing conditions.
 The beautiful, sweet-smelling flowers are harbingers of spring’s end.
 Lilacs come in all shades of pink and purple, grow fairly rapidly, and are winter-hardy in most northern states.